-The £90.6 million James McCune Smith Learning Hub will provide a state of the art learning and the teaching facility with the capacity for over 2,500 students.
-To be completed in academic year 2019/20 it is the first building to be delivered through our campus development programme.
+The £90.6 million James McCune Smith Learning Hub was opened in April 2021.
+It provides a state of the art learning and the teaching facility with capacity for more than 2,500 students and is the first building to be delivered through our Campus Development Programme.

 The new building is named after James McCune Smith - the first African American to be awarded a medical degree, receiving an MD from the University of Glasgow in 1837.

 McCune Smith was born into slavery in 1813, however was freed by New York State's Emancipation Act on July 4, 1827.

 Recognised as being intellectually gifted, McCune Smith attended the African Free School in Manhattan where his academic achievements led him to apply to several American universities.

 After being denied entry to all due to his race, McCune Smith applied for – and was accepted by – the University of Glasgow’s medical school.